LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     ![add identifiers using github actions](img/action-02-add-identifiers.svg){width="700"}
     {align="center"}

-The `Add Identifier` <span class=notranslate>Action</span> should succeed or fail in a few minutes.
+The `Add Identifier` &nbsp;<span class=notranslate>Action</span>&nbsp; should succeed or fail in a few minutes.
 Do not continue to the next step until this one succeeds.

 * If you see the green check (:octicons-check-circle-fill-16:{: .passed })  continue to the next section
 * If you see the red `X` (:octicons-x-circle-fill-16:{: .failed }):